markusmoenig/Eldiron/docs/docs/creator/actions.md

 Restore a maximized dock to normal size.

+Options: none.

 ## Palette

 ### Clear Palette

 Empty the palette and reapply it project-wide.
 Undo is supported.

+Options: none.

 ### Import Palette

 Open a file requester for Paint.NET `.txt` palettes; load colors into the project palette at the currently selected palette index.
 Undo is supported.

+Options: none.

 ## Tiles

+### Apply Tile

+Apply the current tile, palette color, tilegraph, or nodegraph source to selected 2D sectors, selected 3D faces, or all faces of selected 3D Geometry Objects.

+Options:

+* `tile_mode`: `repeat` or `scale` texture application mode.
+* Selected sectors: applies to the current 2D floor/ceiling target.
+* Selected 3D faces: applies to those faces only.
+* Selected 3D objects: applies to all faces when no explicit 3D face selection exists.

+### Clear Tile

+Clear the assigned tile/source from selected 2D sectors, selected 3D faces, or all faces of selected 3D Geometry Objects.

+Options: none.

-### New Tile
+### Copy Tile ID

-Create a tile sized 8–64 px with 1–8 frames, filled with the currently selected palette color.
+Copy the selected tile's UUID to both the internal and system clipboard.

+Options: none.

 ### Duplicate Tile

 Clone the currently selected tile, including all frames and material data.

-### Copy Tile ID

-Copy the selected tile’s UUID to both the internal and system clipboard.
+Options: none.

 ### Edit Tile Meta